kieranklaassen/kieranklaassen/README.md

 ### Hi there 👋

-I'm building AI software and building blocks to create your own frameworks.
+I'm building AI software and Ruby gems to help you build AI apps in Ruby and Rails.